Sumitkaroo/Docker/README.md

 - Finally, you will be redirected to the home page of PHPMyAdmin as in the below image :

 ![screenshot](https://github.com/Sumitkaroo/Docker/blob/master/images/3.JPG)

+🛑 Note: Changes which you made in mysql will reflect in phpmyadmin and vice versa. 🛑

 ## Author :